jsommers/someta/README.md

 The source tree needs to be downloaded to GOPATH/src/github.com/jsommers.

 You can do this with: `go get github.com/jsommers/someta`.
 The development library and headers for `libpcap` will need to be installed for this to successfully complete.
 On Debian-variant Linux systems, you can just do `apt install libpcap-dev`.

+With recent versions of the `go` toolchain, you also install with `go install github.com/jsommers/someta@latest` (or replace `latest` with a specific version tag).
+This command will download and compile all dependencies, and install the `someta` binary in your `$GOPATH/bin` directory.

 You can then `cd` to `$GOPATH/src/github.com/jsommers/someta` and type `go build`.
 A binary named `someta` will be produced.